dps923/winter2017/notes/week_08/monday.md

 #### Code example

-See the “ICT WS v1” code example on the GitHub code example repository, in the Week_06 folder.
+See the <fill in> code example on the GitHub code example repository, in the Week_08 folder.

 #### Learning resources